Collecting customer contact information

 If your shop is set up to send abandoned cart reminders, then you need to change the information that displays next to the consent checkbox.
 You can change the information for the email and SMS marketing opt-in in your theme's language editor.

 After a customer accepts marketing from your online store, their email address or phone number is displayed on the Customers page of your Shopify admin.
-To list only the customers who have agreed to receive promotional content through email, you can click Email subscribers.
+To list only the customers who agreed to receive promotional content through email, you can click the default Email subscribers segment, or you can create a new customer segment to list specific types of customers who accepted email marketing.

 Collect customer emails from the checkout